patilatharva/covid19tokyo.live/README.md

    - There are two main html that are displayed:
      - `index.html`: the Japanese version
-     - `en/index.html`: the English version of the site `translate.js` is used to translate the files to Japanese and English, respectively.
+     - `en/index.html`: the English version of the site

-The purpose of js files are as follows
+   - The purpose of js files are as follows -`translate.js` is used to translate the files to Japanese and English, respectively.
-`index.js` is used to initialize all the data arrays used in the charts.
+      -`index.js` is used to initialize all the data arrays used in the charts.

 All the js files that create charts are stored in the directory js/charts.